dwave-examples/NAE3SAT/README.md

 ![](/readme_images/rho_300_chain_length.png)

-Note that the Zephyr topology of Advantage2_prototype has a greater connectivity than the Pegasus topology of Advantage.
-This allows minor-embedding problems more compactly (with shorter chains) in Advantage2_prototype.
-More compact embeddings typically improve the success of Quantum Annealing computations.
+The Zephyr topology of the Advantage2 prototype has a greater connectivity than the Pegasus topology of Advantage.
+This allows for the minor-embedding of problems more compactly (with shorter chains) in the Advantage2 prototype.
+More compact embeddings typically improve the success of quantum-annealing computations.

-**Note:** The data in this document was generated with this code example, but results will slightly vary from run to run.
+Note that the data displayed above was generated for a particular execution of this code example; results will slightly vary from run to run.

 ## Solution quality

-Below we show the solution quality of 100 samples from a $\rho=3.0$ problem.
+The graphic below shows the solution quality of 100 samples from a $\rho=3.0$ problem.

 ![](/readme_images/rho_300_energies.png)

-We see that Advantage2_prototype tends to obtain lower energy samples than Advantage.
+The Advantage2 prototype tends to obtain lower energy samples than Advantage.